hjohnson12/FileSync/README.md

 Other projects created for the final include (all created with C# Windows Forms):

 * Simple login program using a SQL local database with Visual Studio.
-This solution contains each one of the other 3 projects created for the final as a separate form once the user logs in.
+The solution contains each one of the other 3 projects created for the final as a separate form once the user logs in.
 ***Link to source***: https://github.com/hjohnson12/LoginPanel
   * ***NOTE***: If there are any updates to *FtpConnect*, *TextEditor*, and *FileSync*, they will be done in the according repositories.
   * May update the repositories to include Windows 10 Universal Windows Platform controls once Xaml Islands fully releases